23 February 2021 by VegettoEX

 (We reached out to the seller of this second auction to see if we could get any background info on where they might have obtained it.
 The only answer we received was that there was no particularly interesting story behind it.
 We have no reason to believe that another copy showing up so soon was in any way related to our missing tape, as the new one stated a location of Texas.)

-These kinds of tapes were regularly circulated to video stores and distributors in an attempt to get some pick-up.
+These kinds of tapes were regularly circulated to business partners, video stores, and distributors in an attempt to get some pick-up.
 In that respect, there is nothing particularly special about this tape at all.
 What is special about this tape, however, is its audio content.

 We should have known about this specific tape and version all along (more on THIS subject later!), because there has been written documentation about it since at least August 1995, when “Matt” made the following post on rec.arts.anime: